isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 b.
 You take the International Chamber of Commerce (ICC) for example.
 Parties from Asia-Pacific now make up 25% of the caseload, compared to about 12-15% just about two decades ago.
 So, the growth is about double over the last two decades, and it is picking up speed and momentum at a rate, which I believe, will become very material.</p>

 {:start="9"}
-9. Second, Asian cities are now among the most preferred seats of arbitration.
+9. <u>Second</u>, Asian cities are now among the most preferred seats of arbitration.

 <p style="margin-left: 40px">
 a.
 Gloria alluded to the Queen Mary University of London and White &amp; Case’s International Arbitration Survey, just done earlier this year.
 5 of the top 10 seats globally are in Asia – Singapore, Hong Kong, Beijing, Shenzhen, and Shanghai, and the 11th is actually Guangzhou so they sit just outside the top 10.</p>